Reviews You Can Rely On

 Active Noise Cancelling No

-While their sound isn't likely to satisfy audiophiles, they're great for students or anyone prone to losing gear, including younger kids.
+While their sound may not satisfy audiophiles, they're great for students or anyone prone to losing gear, including younger children.
 Parents will appreciate that a “safe hearing” mode caps their volume at a reasonable 85 or 95 decibels (the Mayo Clinic would probably recommend setting it to 85 dB).
-“I love this feature!” noted one tester.
+“I love this feature!” noted another tester.
 “I think this can really help keep people's hearing safe.”
-They lack active noise cancellation, but the snug seal does decrease distractions, and a handy transparency mode makes it easy to chat with friends or coworkers.
+These lack active noise cancellation and other advanced features, so don't expect much in the way of extras, but if you're just looking for the cheapest pair that still gets the job done, they stand out among the $30 crowd.

 Read more: JLab Go Air Pop+ review